 No medical technology helps if it causes more trouble than it’s worth.
 Airisana™ is easy to clean and simple for staff to transport and store — it’s lightweight and easy to fold.
 An intuitive soft touch user control unit simplifies patient setup, and is quiet enough to keep the healing environment comfortable and tranquil

-Cross-functional collaboration, like respiratory therapy or physical therapy, is essential to reduce the risk of pressure injuries or additional acquired conditions leading to an extended hospital stay.
-Many air surfaces can’t safely support bedside therapies without risk.
-Airisana™ is designed to safely facilitate bedside therapy with stable and supportive side bolsters without standing in the way of the multiple care disciplines one patient often needs.
-The protective bolsters and supportive foam base also make Airisana ready even for emergencies, with a simple single hose connection for quick disconnection or rapid attachment and CPR deflate function.
+Interdisciplinary care collaboration, such as respiratory therapy or physical therapy, is essential to apply a wholistic care approach as part of the prevention of and reduction in the risk of pressure injuries or additional acquired conditions leading to an extended hospital stay.
+Many air surfaces may not safely support bedside therapies without risk.
+Airisana™ is designed to safely facilitate bedside therapy with stable and supportive side perimeters that are intended to aid in these care activities, rather than standing in the way of the multiple care disciplines one patient often needs.
+The firm stabilized perimeter and supportive foam base can also make Airisana ready even for emergencies, with a simple, quick access hose connection for disconnection or rapid attachment, as well as a CPR deflate function.

-Even the most effective medical technologies are useless when no-one can afford them.
-Airisana™ returns savings of more than 120% when purchased, compared to the cost of traditional, rented therapeutic support surfaces.
-There’s a return on investment within 2-3 months when compared to most facilities’ current rental expense.
-Further, the facility is impacted through reduced reimbursement, increased risks of litigation, and overall costs
+Even the most effective medical technologies are ineffective when no-one can afford them.
+Airisana™ desires to returns savings of more than 120% when purchased, compared to the cost of traditional, rented therapeutic support surfaces.
+When compared with many facilities’ average rental expenses, a return on investment is realized within 2-3 months.
+Further, the facility may be impacted through reduced reimbursement, increased risks of litigation, and overall costs from managing multiple surfaces and the time to place at-risk patients on a treatment surface.

 Reducing PIs saves more than your patient’s suffering — it also saves money.
 Use the calculator below to discover the true cost of PIs for your facility or system.